Our international office can help with arranging accommodation for international degree students. More information can be found on this webpage.

 Who can apply for accommodation?

-All students who have been (conditionally) accepted will receive an invitation to confirm their participation in VUweb.
-Once you have confirmed your participation, you will be able to apply for accommodation in VUweb.
+All students who have been (conditionally) accepted will receive an invitation to confirm their participation on VU.nl.
+Once you have confirmed your participation, you will be able to apply for accommodation on the VU-Dashboard.
 You can only apply for accommodation from VU Amsterdam when you meet the following criteria:

 • You are enrolled in an English-taught degree programme;